a volunteer in a red apron is licked on the cheek by a large golden brown dog with black stripes

 • Are homemade treats acceptable?

 Food purchased from a reputable retailer is preferred.
-Unfortunately, we cannot accept homemade treats.
+We cannot accept homemade treats.

 • Do you accept pet items other than food?